 Fitness features, phone calls, and text messages all work with little user setup, but it's left to Apple Watch owners to sift through an underdeveloped WatchOS app store (which isn't even standalone outside the iOS Watch app) to find useful apps.
 The apps that aren't featured in the Watch app are buried in the iOS App Store, which makes the search even more challenging.

 Business users who embraced the Apple Watch as a new productivity tool may be left wondering how to use it when the apps they need are difficult to locate.
 You can keep digging through the App Store for Apple Watch apps to simplify your workday, or you can try out one or more of these five options.
 (Update on Sept.
-12, 2018: For 10 more picks, check out the TechRepublic gallery titled Photos: 15 essential Apple Watch apps for busy professionals.)
+9, 2019: For 15 more picks, check out the TechRepublic gallery titled.)

 1. Drafts 5